tensorlayer/HyperPose/README.md

 ## High-performance Inference using TensorRT

-Real-time inference on resource-constrained embedded platforms is important but challenging.
+Real-time inference on resource-constrained embedded platforms is always challenging.
 To resolve this, we provide a TensorRT-compatible inference engine.
 The engine has two C++ APIs, both defined in `include/openpose-plus.hpp`.
 They are for running the TensorFlow model with TensorRT and post-processing respectively.